-If you’re breastfeeding, you know that nursing is a wonderful experience that brings you and your baby closer.
-Even good things come to an end, so how do you know when it’s time to wean?
+If you're breastfeeding, you know that nursing is a wonderful experience that brings you and your baby closer.
+But even good things come to an end.
+How do you know when it's time to wean?

-There’s no magic age when you must wean your baby.
+Turns out there's no magic age for weaning your baby.
 As long as you and your little one are happy, you can continue breastfeeding into the toddler years.
-It’s also worth noting that, given enough time, all babies will wean themselves naturally, gradually reducing the number of times they nurse while increasing the amount of solid food they eat until eventually they are no longer breastfeeding.
+It's also worth noting that, given enough time, all babies will wean themselves naturally, gradually reducing the number of times they nurse while increasing the amount of solid food they eat until eventually they are no longer breastfeeding.

-Here are three signs that weaning has begun naturally or that it’s time to begin:
+Here are three signs that weaning has begun naturally or that it may be time to begin:

 3. Your lifestyle has changed.
 Your baby isn't the only one whose life is evolving.
 A new pregnancy, a change in your job situation, a shift in schedule, new activities, or simply a waning desire on your part to continue breastfeeding — these are all valid reasons to start weaning your baby.

-If you are weaning your baby (or he is weaning himself), don’t forget that his delicate digestive system won’t be ready for cow’s milk until he’s one year old.
+Finally, if you are weaning your baby (or she is weaning herself), don't forget that her delicate digestive system won’t be ready for cow's milk until she's 1 year old.
 Until then, offer breast milk or formula in a bottle or cup to supplement solid food.
-No matter when weaning starts or how it occurs, mark this transition as another positive step in your little one’s development.
+No matter when weaning starts or how it occurs, mark this transition as another positive step in your little one's development.